gvwilson/thirdbit/_posts/2004/2004-09-02-a-few-simple-rules.md

       email conversations?
 Grab a teammate and a whiteboard, and explain what you're about to do, or send email to the list, or fire up IM.
-Anything, just as long as someone else gets a chance to tell you when you should switch back to decaf...
+Anything, just as long as someone else gets a chance to tell you when you should switch back to decaf…
     </td>
   </tr>